 We have conquered the challenges associated with sourcing and processing recycled content.

-As a result, our automotive customers and partners can rely on a steady supply of our resource-efficient Daplen™ grades with consistent high quality.
+As a result, our automotive customers and partners can rely on a steady supply of our resource-efficient Borcycle™ grades with consistent high quality.

 Primerless paint systems for exterior plastic car parts are on the rise because they reduce cycle times and system costs, thus enabling a more sustainable production solution.